-When using the Image Noise Reduction, it needs to be configured for the actual image frame size, to operate properly.
+When using the Image Noise Reduction, it needs to be configured for the actual image frame size to operate properly.
 To gather the frame size information from the incoming video stream, it can be connected to the Video In to AXI4-Stream input and the Video Timing Controller.
 The timing detector logic in the Video Timing Controller will gather the image sensor timing signals.
 The AXI4-Lite control interface on the Video Timing Controller allows the system processor to read out the measured frame dimensions, and program all downstream cores, such as the Image Noise Reduction, with the appropriate image dimensions.

-If the target system uses a static incoming video resolution and does not need to adjust the noise reduction parameters of this core, the user can choose to consolidate the active-size and filter strength values, and create a constant configuration by removing the AXI4-Lite interface.
-This option allows reducing the core Slice footprint.
+If the target system uses only one configuration of the Image Noise Reduction (for example. does not need to be reprogrammed ever), you may choose to create a constant configuration by removing the AXI4-Lite interface.
+This reduces the core Slice footprint.